slamora/brackets-wiki/How-to-Use-Brackets.md

 > Why do these limitations exist?
 To enable HTML live editing, Brackets needs to inject some annotations into your HTML code before the browser loads it.
 Normally, the built-in Brackets server does this.
 When using your own server instead, Brackets can't inject those annotations.
 Without the annotations, Brackets can't map edits and cursor positions from your source file onto the corresponding DOM nodes in the browser.

+_Note:_ The "Experimental Live Preview" mode (aka multi-browser Live Preview) does not support using a custom server.
+The reasons are similar to the explanation above (additional detail [here](https://github.com/adobe/brackets/issues/10374#issuecomment-78398635)).

 ##### Live Preview with SCSS/LESS

 Live Preview won't update in real time as you type in LESS/SCSS files.
 However, if you use a third-party "file watcher" to automatically recompile your CSS on save, Live Preview will automatically update on save to reflect the changed CSS file (without reloading).
 You can also use a Brackets extension such as [Brackets SASS](https://github.com/jasonsanjose/brackets-sass) or [LESS AutoCompile](https://github.com/jdiehl/brackets-less-autocompile) for this.
 However — if you're using less.js to dynamically compile your LESS at runtime, Live Preview won't be able to update the page; you'll need to reload to see changes.